Pooja Sawant

-Pooja Sawant (born 25 January 1990) is an Indian dancer, performer, film actress.
+Pooja Sawant (born 25 January 1990) is an Indian actress, dancer and model.
 She works in Marathi and Hindi movies.
 She is best known for her role in the 2015 blockbuster hit Dagadi Chawl.
+She is also recipient of Maharashtra State Film Award for Best Actress for Her Performance in the Movie Bhetali Tu Punha.

+Personal life

+Pooja Sawant married Siddhesh Chavan on 28 February 2024.

 Career

 Before starting her career in films, Pooja won a beauty pageant "Maharashtra Times Sharavan Queen" in 2008.
 She started her career in Marathi Industry with the multistarrer film Kshanbhar Vishranti, which acquired cult status among movie lovers.
 In 2011, she appeared in Zhakaas opposite Ankush Choudhary, the movie was a blockbuster.
 Pooja again appeared in another multistarrer movie, Satrangi Re.

 In 2014, she appeared in the satire blockbuster movie Poshter Boyz, opposite Aniket Vishwasrao.

 As of March 2020, she is appearing in Bali, a horror film by Vishal Furia, director of her 2017 film Lapachhapi, which is slated to release on 16 April.
 She is set to appear in Daagdi Chawl 2, opposite Ankush Chaudhari, and Luv U Mitra, opposite Gashmeer Mahajani.

+Pooja Sawant played a significant role in the popular web series 1962: The War in the Hills.

 Apart from films, Pooja has been a part of several Marathi reality shows, including Ek Peksha Ek Jodicha Mamala and Jallosh Suvarnayugacha.